-If, for any reason, I ever need to change any live code, I use the command line editor Nano or Atom combined with Filezilla.
+If for any reason, I ever need to change any live code, I use the command-line editor Nano or Atom combined with Filezilla.
 Luckily I don't resort to going down this route too often, because any mistakes will immediately be reflected in production.
 Normally I change all the things I need locally and get it into production through Git and Github, which are two of the other tools that I use on a daily basis.
-Along with Git there is of course NPM and Composer to get all the required packages in my projects.
+Along with Git, there is, of course, NPM and Composer to get all the required packages in my projects.
 If you're not using package managers for your projects in 2017, you should check it out.
 It makes keeping your applications up-to-date a breeze.
 It also means you can take advantage of thousands of open source packages that have been built by other people.

 Sometimes you just really need a browser to test your application.
 For example while building SPA's I use the Chrome Developer tools almost 100% of the time.
 There are two browsers I test in and see if everything goes according to plan.
-The first is of course Google Chrome and the second is Firefox with the Firebug plugin installed.
+The first is, of course, Google Chrome and the second is Firefox with the Firebug plugin installed.
 This comes with a console and a network tab to see if there are any logged errors and to see what data your browser actually loads or receives from the server.
 This is very useful for debugging and making sure the browser receives the data you need it to receive.

-So there are a few tools I use on a day to day basis to make sure the development process goes according to plan and the code you want published gets published in an orderly fashion.
+So there are a few tools I use on a day to day basis to make sure the development process goes according to plan and the code you want to be published gets published in an orderly fashion.
 Because at the end of the day, you want local code running in a production environment.
 There is not just one way to get there, everyone will have their own way.Posted on: August 26th, 2017